Sharon Kinne: Psychology and motivation

-In a segment of the Investigation Discovery (ID) series Deadly Women covering the Kinne case, author James Hays speculates that Sharon committed her first murder for monetary gain, hoping to cash in on James's life insurance policy, and that she began to derive pleasure from killing at that point.
-Former FBI profiler Candice DeLong supports this assertion, stating that Sharon is a sociopath, lacking in remorse and empathy, and therefore had no compunction about killing to get what she wanted.
+In a segment of the Investigation Discovery series Deadly Women covering the case, author James Hays speculated that Sharon committed her first murder for monetary gain, hoping to cash in on James's life insurance policy, and that she began to derive pleasure from killing at that point.
+Former FBI profiler Candice DeLong supported this assertion, stating that Sharon was a sociopath, lacking in remorse and empathy, and therefore had no compunction about killing to get what she wanted.

-This idea is echoed by some of those involved in prosecuting Sharon Kinne.
-Even those who believe in her guilt, however, note that she had a certain appeal, describing her as "rather attractive" and admitting that they grew to like her.
+This idea was echoed by some of those involved in prosecuting Sharon.
+Even those who believed in her guilt, however, said that she had a certain appeal, describing her as "rather attractive" and admitting that they grew to like her.
 The Mammoth Book of True Crime describes her as a relative rarity, a "pretty" criminal.

 In I'm Just an Ordinary Girl: The Sharon Kinne Story, Hays asserts that Sharon was inspired to kill her husband by a magazine article she read about Lillian Chastain, a Virginia woman who shot her husband during an argument and blamed the gunshot on the couple's two-year-old daughter.
 Charges against Chastain were filed in February 1960, weeks before James's death.

-In media

-Kinne's case has been featured on Unsolved Mysteries and was the subject of the ID series A Crime to Remember episode "Luck Be a Lady" (Season 4 Episode 2, 2016).